 Justice of the Peace #2

-- Civil Cases (CV), filed in JP court have changed over the past years.
-Their jurisdiction was once limited to $500, then increased to $1,000, and then $5,000, and is currently limited at $10,000.
-Civil cases may be claims of debt, such as credit cards, contract disputes, goods and services, injury cases, etc. The dollar limits refer only to the direct damages of the original complaint, and is not affected by additional claims such as attorney fees and other costs the plaintiff may seek in addition to their complaint.
-In 2012, the Arizona Supreme Court approved a re-write of the Justice Court rules for civil cases, to make them easier to understand.
+6. Civil cases (CV), filed in Justice Court have changed over the years.
+Their jurisdiction was once limited to $500, then increased to $1000, and then $5000, and is currently limited at $10,000.
+Civil cases may be claims of debt such as credit cards, contract disputes, goods and services, injury cases, etc. Civil rules of court are quite different from criminal rules.

-- Small Claims Cases (SC), which usually are smaller versions of civil cases, have their own set of court rules and evidence procedures.
-The rules for these cases are designed to be quicker and simpler for the “pro-per” citizen (proceeding without an attorney).
+7. Small Claims cases (SC), which usually are smaller versions of civil cases, have their own briefer set of court rules and procedures.
+These rules are designed to be quicker and simpler for the “pro-per” citizen (proceeding without an attorney).
 Generally, attorneys are not allowed to appear in SC cases.
-SC actions are limited to $3,500 (plus fees, interest, and costs).
+SC actions are capped at $3,500 (plus fees, interest, and costs).